rust-lang/wg-async/src/vision/status_quo/barbara_carefully_dismisses_embedded_future.md

 * **What are the morals of the story?**
     * `core::future::Future` isn't suitable for every asynchronous API in Rust.
-      `Future` has a lot of capabilities, such as the ability to spawn dynamically-allocated futures, that are unnecessary in embedded system.
+      `Future` has a lot of capabilities, such as the ability to spawn dynamically-allocated futures, that are unnecessary in embedded systems.
       These capabilities have a cost, which is unavoidable without backwards-incompatible changes to the trait.
     * We should look at embedded Rust's relationship with `Future` so we don't fragment the embedded Rust ecosystem.
-Other embedded crates use `Future`, presumably because they are less space constrained than Barbara's codebase.
+Other embedded crates use `Future` -- `Future` certainly has a lot of advantages over lighter-weight alternatives, if you have the space to use it.
 * **Why did you choose *Barbara* to tell this story?**
     * This story is about someone who is an experienced systems programmer and an experienced Rust developer.
 All the other characters have "new to Rust"